 Activity › Discussion › Grammar & Vocabulary › What is vowel and Consanate? › Reply To: What is vowel and Consanate?

-The English alphabet consists of 26 letters, 5 of which are vowels (a, e, i, o, u), and the rest are consonants.
+The script of our English language consists of 26 alphabets out of which five are vowels (a, e, i, o and u) and remaining 21 are consonants.

 Any word starting with a vowel such be preceded by “an” for example: